 Can I Insure My Outdoor Kitchen?

-If you are worried about damages to your outdoor kitchen, you may be wondering if this new addition to your home will be covered by your insurance policy.
+If you are worried about damage to your outdoor kitchen, you may be wondering if this new addition to your home will be covered by your insurance policy.

 For the most part, outdoor kitchens are protected by existing home insurance policies.
 These policies will help you pay for damages incurred by the following: